Design System

 • Create Documentation and Usage Standards

-Therefore, we need one central location for all the teams to share, reuse, and contribute in terms of commonly used UI elements.
+We needed a central place where all teams could share, reuse, and contribute commonly used UI elements.

 4 Levels